-With your engagement and support for your child's education, the 2021-22 school year is going to be our best year ever.
-Our staff has what your child needs to be successful and comfortable with his or her learning environment.
-Thank you for making Peoria Unified your choice for your child's education and for supporting public education.
-We believe that together we are stronger and when students, parents, teachers, and staff have a voice in the decision-making process, we are truly prepared to fulfill our mission so that every student, every day, is prepared to shape tomorrow.
+Peoria Unified is committed to partnering with parents.
+If you ever have a concern regarding your child, I urge you to reach out to their teacher and principal.
+I believe that together we are stronger.
+When students, parents, teachers and staff have a voice in the decision-making process, we are truly prepared to fulfill our vision and make certain that every student, every day, is prepared to shape tomorrow.